offsoc/forgejo/options/setting/config-cheat-sheet.md

   Tie-break order for detected charsets.
   If the charsets have equal confidence, tie-breaking will be done by order in this list with charsets earlier in the list chosen in preference to those later.
-  Adding "defaults" will place the unused charsets at that position:
+  Adding "defaults" will place the unused charsets at that position.:
   ```ini
   DETECTED_CHARSETS_ORDER = UTF-8, UTF-16BE, UTF-16LE, UTF-32BE, UTF-32LE, ISO-8859, windows-1252, ISO-8859, windows-1250, ISO-8859, ISO-8859, ISO-8859, windows-1253, ISO-8859, windows-1255, ISO-8859, windows-1251, windows-1256, KOI8-R, ISO-8859, windows-1254, Shift_JIS, GB18030, EUC-JP, EUC-KR, Big5, ISO-2022, ISO-2022, ISO-2022, IBM424_rtl, IBM424_ltr, IBM420_rtl, IBM420_ltr
   ```